-For the Level 4 Diploma in Accounting and Business (knowledge qualification) entry is named and full award only.
+For the Level 4 Diploma in Business Accounting (knowledge qualification) entry is named and full award only.

-Please note that entry to the OCR qualification does not provide automatic entry for the examinations with ICAEW.
+Please note that entry to the above OCR qualification does not provide automatic entry for the examinations with CIMA.

-For the Level 4 Diploma in Audit Practice entry is by the named route so you provide specific candidate information (e.g. name and date of birth) for each qualification.
+For the Level 4 Diploma in Business Accounting Practice entry is by the named route so you provide specific candidate information (e.g. name and date of birth) for each qualification.
 The advantage of named entry is that any materials we supply are personalised, requiring less manual work later.